Polyura hebe: Description

+marginal zone of the hindwings, being never interrupted by yellow or greenish median marginal decorations as in moori.— Seitz op. cit. gives an account of the numerous forms.

 Biology

 Larva feeds on several plant of the family Leguminosae, sub-family Mimosoideae, mainly red saga (Adenanthera pavonina), Albizia falcata, Falcataria moluccana, and petai (Parkia speciosa).

 Distribution

 This species can be found in Burma, Malaysia, Thailand, Singapore, Java, Sumatra, Bali, and Borneo.